bespoken/bespoken-docs/end-to-end/faq.md

 [<img src="assets/UpdateLocation-03.png" width="50%">](assets/UpdateLocation-03.png)

 Despite this, the Virtual Device has not yet an assigned location.
-If, in this state, you ask for the device location (see image below), and you are located in the US, Amazon will assign it an American zip code.
-Otherwise, the Virtual Device will remain with no location information.
+If, in this state, you ask for its location (see image below), and you have selected "United States", Amazon will assign it an American zip code.
+Otherwise, if you selected a different country, Alexa will reply with "Sorry, I couldn't find your current location information" (the linked Amazon account's address is not taken as fallback).

 [<img src="assets/UpdateLocation-01.png" width="50%">](assets/UpdateLocation-01.png)

-The location defined in the Virtual Device settings will take precedence over the address added to the linked Amazon account.
+Take note, that the location defined in the Virtual Device settings will take precedence over the address added to the linked Amazon account.

 ### Google
 The location of Virtual Devices is set by [this precedence logic](https://developers.google.com/assistant/sdk/reference/rpc/google.assistant.embedded.v1alpha2#devicelocation).